xif19/Chess_project/README.md

 ## Introduction
 Welcome to my chess project version 1.0 !
 I made this chess project in C++, using QT for the front end.
 It was a simple, yet interesting project to make.
 I hope you have fun trying it or looking at the code.
+I did not do the code alone, I'm not the only proprietary of the code.

 All the code has been commented to make it easy to read.
 All the algorithms for the pieces have been implemented and the code is well structured.